hth313/OS4/doc/secondary.rst

 .. index:: functions, execution by name

-To find a secondary function by name, a similar routine to ``ASRCH`` in mainframe is needed.
+To find a secondary function by name, a similar routine to ``ASRCH`` in the mainframe is needed.
 As it is not possible to alter ``ASRCH`` which is in mainframe ROM, OS4 provides a similar function that is aware of secondary FATs.
 Execution by name is done by ``XEQ`` and the easiest